chengji253/Multiple-fixed-wing-UAVs-flight-simulation-platform/README.md

 ---

-## The original intention of platform building
+## 2. The original intention of platform building

-Recently, there is a need to extend the algorithm of cooperative control to fixed-wing UAVs, but the cooperative control algorithm generally considers first-order and second-order integrators with a single vehicle model.
+Recently, there is a need to extend the algorithm of cooperative control to fixed-wing UAVs, but the cooperative control algorithm generally considers first-order and second-order integrators or a single vehicle model.
 Even if a fixed-wing model is considered, it is only a simple fixed-wing dynamics model.

 But the real fixed-wing UAV flight control model is very complex and has strong nonlinearity.
-So how do I prove that my proposed fixed-wing cooperative control algorithm, or planning algorithm is effective.
+So how to prove that my proposed fixed-wing cooperative control algorithm, or planning algorithm is effective.
 At this point, it is necessary to use a more realistic fixed-wing flight control to simulate the real UAV flight state.
 This is the reason why I built this platform.

 In fact, Matlab comes with a simulation tool for fixed-wing UAVs, but the official documentation is small, and it is not very convenient to use, and the animation display can only show one aircraft, in short, it is not good.